moog500nl/brandweave-site-google/replit.md

   - Replaced placeholder chart with double bar graph showing sales funnel compression
   - Updated homepage button positioning and text
   - Moved FAQ section from homepage to bottom of Audit page
+  - Added "Explore the Risk" button below chart on homepage linking to Why It Matters page

 ## User Preferences